tweag/python-monorepo-example/1970-01-01-benchgraph.md

 noticing them.

-So we decided to give ourselves a way to quickly view the evolution of the performances of our library through time, which meant:
+So we decided to give ourselves a way to quickly view the evolution of the performance of our library through time, which meant:

 - Keeping a record of our benchmark results.
 - Providing a way to display and analyze them.